-The heating/ventilation system in

-your car, when combined with the

-optional air conditioner, provides a

-comfortable driving environment in

-all weather conditions.
+The heating and air conditioning system in your car provides a comfortable driving environment in all weather conditions.

-(Canadian EX-V model only) The standard audio system is very versatile.
+(On EX model in the U.S., and EX and EX-V models in Canada) The standard audio system is very versatile.
 To get the most benefit from this system, read its description in this manual.

-(For other Canadian models and all U.S. models) Refer to the operating instructions that came with the optional audio system you selected.
+(For other U.S. and Canadian models) Refer to the operating instructions that came with the optional audio system you selected.